wezhubb/CSC495/final_report.md

         if meta_code in phonetic_bank:
             result[word] = word_process_meta(word, bank)

-        # if there is no metaphone code in phonetic bank, we will use fuzz
+        # if there is no metaphone code in phonetic bank, we will use Fuzzy
         else:
             result[word] = word_process(word, psy_bank, gen_bank, threshold)